osmlab/dcbuildings/README.md

 ## Usage

+The do-it-all-at-once way (will take upwards of 5 minutes):

+    # Download all files and process them into OSM
+    make

+You can run stages separately, like so:

     # Download and expand all files, reproject
+    make download

+    # Chunk address and building files by census tracts
-    make
+    make chunks

-    # Generate importable .osm files
+    # Generate importable .osm files.
-    # This will populate the results/ directory with one .osm file per
+    # This will populate the osm/ directory with one .osm file per
     # DC census tract.
+    make osm

+    # Clean up all intermediary files:
+    make clean

+    # Sometimes useful: convert only specific census tracts.
+    # Convert only census tract number 2.
-    python convert.py
+    python convert.py 2

 ## Related